310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Chiaki surprised0 %}
 Woah, that quickly!?
 Incredible!
 I see your procedures are as precise and swift as usual!
-But if possible, I would have rather you waited for the heroes of justice to come to the rescue, y’know!?
+But if possible, I would have rather you waited for the allies of justice to come to the rescue, y’know!?
 {% endbubble %}

 {% bubble Keito frown %}
 We don’t need your assistance.
-We aren’t weaklings who’d fall prey to evil, and neither are we in a position capable of asking for help from “heroes of justice”.
+We aren’t weaklings who’d fall prey to evil, and neither are we in a position capable of asking for help from “allies of justice”.
 {% endbubble %}

 {% bubble Chiaki grin2 %}